Decelium/launchpad/NFT/README.md

 The third argument, `dest_path` is a path that needs to begin with a slash and end with a `.ipfs` filename.
 Note that the trailing slash in the fourth argument is necessary.
 In the fifth argument XXXXXXXXXX is the arbitrary string of hexadecimal digits you created and entered into the `NFTContract.sol` file.
 4. Your website should be deployed to Decelium.
 If it has successfully deployed, you will see a line like `deployed...  obj-XXXXXXXXXX  as  [filename]` where the `xxxx...` represents hexadecimal digits.
 You should be able to view your website deployed on Decelium at `https://test.paxfinancial.ai/obj/obj-XXXXXXXXXX/` (note the trailing slash).
-You can view the electronic assets associated with your NFTs at
+You can view the electronic assets associated with your NFTs at `https://test.paxfinancial.ai/obj/obj-XXXXXXXXXX/[Id].json` where `[Id]` is the token ID of the NFT, which is a number from 0-4.